Larger Quantities, Lower Prices

 It is not particular about soil and can thrive in poor, rocky soil as long as it drains well.
 Even so, this tough grass can stand some flooding for a time.
 To get the best effect, plant each one about 2 feet apart in the sunniest spot of the garden.
 The grass not only likes full sun but the light will show off the flowers.

-Pink Muhly Grass need to be cut back during early Spring.
+Pink Muhly Grass needs to be cut back during early Spring.

-Pink muhly grass on needs to be watered regularly when it is first planted, but once it’s established, the gardener can pretty much ignore it.
-It will only need watering under the severest drought.
+Pink muhly grass only needs to be often watered when it is first planted, but once it’s established, the gardener can pretty much ignore it.
+It will just need watering under the severest drought.
 If the gardener wants to fertilize the grass, they can use a diluted fertilizer in the spring.
 Early spring is also the time to cut the grass back and get rid of any dead blades.